Healthspan (company)

-Healthspan is a UK's largest mail-order supplier of vitamins, minerals and health supplements.
+Healthspan is a British mail-order supplier of vitamins, minerals and health supplements.
 Established by Derek Coates in 1996, the company is based at the Healthspan House on the Channel Island of Guernsey.

 History

 Healthspan Direct was founded by Derek Coates in 1996, with an initial catalogue of 10 products, eventually expanding to more than 150 products including nutritional supplements, herbal range products, skincare and cosmetic products (under the Nurture name) and veterinary supplements (as VetVits).
 In 2001, the company was renamed Healthspan.

 In March 2022, the Norwegian company Orkla Health acquired 100% of Healthspan's shares for £65 million on a cash and debt-free basis.

 Lawsuit and Acquisition of Healthy Direct

 In 2004, the Healthspan filed a lawsuit against Healthy Direct, another health supplement supplier based in Guernsey, claiming that the company had changed its name from C.I.
 Nutriceuticals Ltd. in order to profit from Healthspan's brand value.
 The application was dismissed.
 In 2008, Healthspan purchased Healthy Direct in what was reported to be "an eight-figure deal", making Healthspan the UK's biggest direct supplier of nutrition supplements.